sandeepm96/fto-bot/README.md

-# Bot to find latest commit data in a branch
+# Bot that finds git-diff in a branch from latest commit

-# Built on Node.js
+Built on Node.js
-# Hapi.js Framework
+Hapi.js Framework
-# Uses GitHub API through HTTP requests
+Uses GitHub API through HTTP requests